-The Mannion Middle School and Clark County School District (Regulation 5131) Dress Code Policy is:
+The Mannion Middle School and Clark County School District Dress Code Policy (Regulation 5131):

 - All clothing must be sufficient to conceal any and all undergarments.
-No skin will show between the bottom of a shirt/blouse and the top of pants or skirts at any time.
+No skin will show between the bottom of a shirt and the top of pants or skirts at any time.

 - Prohibited tops include, but are not limited to, tank tops that have straps that are less than three inches in width, razorback tops, crop tops, strapless tops, low-cut clothing, clothing with slits, or new design tops and outfits that provide minimum coverage.